dotnet/designs/accepted/2023/wasm-browser-threads.md

 - there is `JSSynchronizationContext`` installed on it
     - so that user code could dispatch back to it, in case that it needs to call `JSObject` proxy (with thread affinity)
 - this thread needs to throw on any `.Wait` because of the problem **7**
-- alternatively we could disable C# code on this thread and treat it similar to UI thread
-- alternatively we could have I/O threads

 ## HTTP and WS clients
 - are implemented in terms of `JSObject` and `Promise` proxies